Kaef/ulisp-esp/README.md

    GND CLK DTA +5V
   ```
   * I cut a usb cable with a USB-A female connector and connect it to the board.
+    Update: using a small pcb with a USB female connector now (2019-04-02)
   * use two 10k resistors from CLK to 5V and from DTA to 5V
   * connect CLK to GPIO27
   * connect DTA to GPIO26